andrasq/node-qtimeit/Readme.md

     // two arrays
     // Average (mean) 33285.46453546454

-Both sets of these reported rates seem wrong:  allocating two arrays is twice as much work thus should run at half the speed (take twice as long) as allocating just one.
-The rates are also much lower than the qtimeit.bench-reported 93m and 47m operations per second.
+The two last sets of reported rates seem wrong:  allocating two arrays is twice as much work thus should run at half the speed (take twice as long) as allocating just one.
+The rates are also much lower than the `qtimeit.bench`-reported 93m and 47m operations per second.

 Sometimes it's possible to double-check the accuracy of the reported speeds from